unixorn/git-extra-commands/README.md

 ## Contributing

 Please include an entry in the credits section of README.md for any scripts in your PRs so authors get their work credited correctly.
-Please use `#!/usr/bin/env interpreter` instead of a direct path to the interpreter, this makes it easier for people to use more recent versions when the ones packaged with their OS (OS X, I'm looking at you) are stale.
+Please use `#!/usr/bin/env interpreter` instead of a direct path to the interpreter, this makes it easier for people to use more recent versions when the ones packaged with their OS (OS X and CentOS, I'm looking at you) are stale.